bmc/py-findwords/README.md

 tested `findwords` on Windows, and I likely won't.
 I dislike doing development on Windows. `findwords` runs fine for me on Linux and MacOS.
 If it somehow works for you on Windows, that's terrific (but unlikely).
 In any case, I'm unwilling to spend any time getting it to work there.
+(You can always just build the Docker image and run it under Docker on Windows.
+See the `docker` subdirectory.)

 ## License